equivalent/equivalent.github.io/_posts/til/2018-08-07-convert-string-true-and-string-false-to-boolean-with-rails.md

 ---
 layout: til_post
-title:  "convert string true and string false to boolean with Rails"
+title:  'Convert string "true" and string "false" to boolean with Rails'
 categories: til
 disq_id: til-51
 ---

-Imagine you wast to convert string `"true"` into boolean type `true` before storing to JSON store (postgresql) or before rendering the value in JSON API or before you apply logic in your code
+Imagine you wast to convert string `"true"` into boolean type `true` before storing to JSON store (postgresql) or before rendering the value in JSON API or before you apply logic in your code or if you are accepting checkbox vaule from Rails form helper

 ### Rails 5